jsooriah/Fickr/README.md

 	- Save searched tags so as to implement recent searches functionality
 	- Add loader and network activity when network busy
 	- Complete mail configuration to attach image
+	- Find appropriate image and put in assets folder for sort icon